eberban/eberban/books/refgram/src/from_scratch/core_to_complete/maps.md

 The above predicates are pretty verbose to use, especially if multiple operations must be performed in a row.
 For that reason we're going to define more ergonomic versions that manage the transformed map using the context.
-The predicate `kca` will take as arguments the input and output maps and __a list of 0-ary predicates__.
+The predicate `kagva` will take as arguments the input and output maps and __a list of 0-ary predicates__.
 This list will be folded and evaluated with a modified context containing the input and output map (at each step of the iteration), which will be used by predicates taking the other parameters explicitly (key and